cosmos/cosmos-sdk/x/params/atlas/atlas-v0.41.x.md

     )
   ```

-3. Add the mint keeper to your apps struct.
+3. Add the params keeper to your apps struct.

   ```go
     type app struct {